Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Assert: Clearly state what you need.
 "I need you to take the first wake-up each night from now until the weekend."

 Reinforce: Explain the positive outcome.
-"If you do that, I'll get a solid block of sleep and be much more rested and pleasant tomorrow."
+"If you do that, I'll get a solid block of sleep and be much more rested tomorrow."

 Stay Mindful: Keep focus on your goal.
-If the conversation goes off-topic, gently redirect: "We can talk about that later, but right now I need to solve the sleep issue."
+If the conversation goes off-topic, gently redirect.
+"We can talk about that later, but right now I need to solve the sleep problem."

 Negotiate: Be willing to compromise.
-If your partner can't do the first wake-up due to early meetings, negotiate for them to take the second instead.
+If your partner can't take the first wake-up, negotiate for the second, or a dedicated sleep-in morning.

 GIVE maintains positive connection during difficult conversations: